-Not only will early Trident owners tell you the CB750 couldn’t live with them on the road, it was also track proven.
+Not only will original Trident T150 owners tell you the CB750 couldn’t live with them on the road, it was also track proven.

 In 1970 Malcolm Uphill rode a Trident to victory in the North West 200 and then the Isle of Man TT 750cc production class.